The Legend of Bhagat Singh (soundtrack): Development

 A. R. Rahman composed the soundtrack and score for The Legend of Bhagat Singh, in his second collaboration with Santoshi after Pukar (2000), and Sameer wrote the lyrics for the songs.
 In an interview with Arthur J. Pais of Rediff.com, Rahman said that Santoshi wanted him to compose songs that would stand apart from his other projects like Lagaan (2001) and Zubeidaa (2001).

 Rahman took care to compose the tune for "Mera Rang De Basanti" in a slow-paced manner to avoid comparisons with the song "O Mera Rang De Basanti Chola" composed by Prem Dhawan for Shaheed (1965), which he and Santoshi found to be fast paced.
 He followed the same procedure for "Sarfaroshi Ki Tamanna", where he created a softer tune, saying that the "song is pictured on men who have fasted for over a month.
 How can I compose a high-sounding tune for that song?"
 According to Rahman, "Des Mere Des" had "some strains" from Lagaans music.
 He further stated that he took "Santoshi's commitment to the film" as a source of inspiration to make an album that was "flavorsome [sic] and different."

 During the composition process, Rahman experimented with Punjabi music more than he had done before on his previous soundtracks, receiving assistance from Sukhwinder Singh and Sonu Nigam.
 The soundtrack was completed within two months, with "Des Mere Des" recorded in an hour.

 Release

-The album was distributed by Tips Industries, which also produced and distributed the film was well.
+The album was distributed by Tips Industries, which also produced and distributed the film as well.
 It was launched at a public event in New Delhi on 8 May 2002 with the presence of veteran actress Farida Jalal, veteran music director Naushad, Samajwadi Party MP Amar Singh, alongside Devgan and Amrita Rao.